vidriotech/activity-viewer2/docs/_sources/input-data.rst.txt

-Accordingly, the first column of ``ccf_coord`` should be the x coordinates of each unit (along the AP axis as specified); the second column should be the y coordinates of each unit (along the SI or DV axis); and the third column should be the z coordinates of each unit (along the LR axis).
+Accordingly, the first column of ``ccf_coord`` should be the x coordinates of each unit (along the AP axis as specified); the second column should be the y coordinates of each unit (along the SI or DV axis); and the third column should be the z coordinates of each unit (along the LR axis). **You should take care to ensure that your origins match those of the CCF**.

 .. _timeseries-fields: